-Study associates gene with cerebral palsy and death in very preterm babiesFebruary 3rd, 2014 in Genetics /
+Study associates gene with cerebral palsy and death in very preterm babiesFebruary 3, 2014 in Medicine & Health / Genetics

 In a study to be presented on Feb.
 6 at the Society for Maternal-Fetal Medicine's annual meeting, The Pregnancy Meeting, in New Orleans, researchers will report that a variant in SERPINE1, a gene involved in inflammation and blood clotting, is associated with cerebral palsy and death in very preterm babies.
 This gene has been associated with increased risk of cerebral palsy in one previous study of preterm babies.

 Previous genetic studies of very preterm babies have suggested several genetic variations that might predispose to brain injury and developmental problems.
 However, different studies have had different results.

 This study, titled Genetic Predisposition to Adverse Neurodevelopmental Outcome After Early Preterm Birth: A Validation Analysis, was a collaborative effort between the Eunice Kennedy Shriver NICHD Maternal-Fetal Medicine Units and Neonatal Research Networks.

 Researchers evaluated two different populations of very early preterm births (earlier than 32 weeks) with the goal of confirming the same genetic risk factors in both groups.
 The first population of preterm births was enrolled in a large Neonatal Research Network study, and the other group was of births that were enrolled in a Maternal Fetal Medicine Units Network study of magnesium sulfate before preterm birth for prevention of cerebral palsy.

 Results revealed a variant in the gene SERPINE1, a gene involved in inflammation and blood clotting, was associated with cerebral palsy and death after early preterm birth in both populations of preterm babies.